olefriis/misty-window/README.md

   raindrops leave smaller raindrops in their paths?
 * Probably a few race conditions in the code, as I haven't focused on that part.
 * Get it working with 60 FPS.
 I _guess_ it's relatively easy to get the camera data 60 times a second, but frankly I've no clue.
+And I think currently we're pretty hard on the GPU, so perhaps 60 FPS is not a possibility per se.
+* My Swift fu is far from perfect.
+Probably lots of places where I should conver the code to more idiomatic Swift.

 ## How was this done?